HieuPhan33/REMINDER/README.md

 PLOP on 15-1 overlapped setting of VOC, step 1:
 > python -m torch.distributed.launch --nproc_per_node=2 run.py --data_root data --batch_size 16 --dataset voc --name PLOP --task 15-5s --overlapped --step 1 --lr 0.001 --epochs 30 --method PLOP

-PLOP on 15-1 overlapped setting of REMINDER, step 1:
+REMINDER on 15-1 overlapped setting of REMINDER, step 1:
-> python -m torch.distributed.launch --nproc_per_node=2 run.py --data_root data --batch_size 16 --dataset voc --name PLOP --task 15-5s --overlapped --step 1 --lr 0.001 --epochs 30 --method REMINDER
+> python -m torch.distributed.launch --nproc_per_node=2 run.py --data_root data --batch_size 16 --dataset voc --name REMINDER --task 15-5s --overlapped --step 1 --lr 0.001 --epochs 30 --method REMINDER

 Once you trained the model, you can see the result on tensorboard (we perform the test after the whole training) or you can test it by using the same script and parameters but using the command